jeffThompson/PhysicalComputing/Resources/WhereToBuyStuff.md

 * [Adafruit](http://www.adafruit.com): based in NYC, another great supplier of parts, sensors, etc; also not cheap but similar to Sparkfun
 * [Mouser](http://www.mouser.com): huge inventory of parts, but you will need to know what you want; bulk discounts
 * [Digikey](http://www.digikey.com): kind of between SparkFun and Mouser; lots of items, easier searching
+* [Tinkersphere](https://tinkersphere.com): NYC store for electronics; costs a bit more than online but you can go browse and get stuff same-day
 * [Electronic Goldmine](http://www.goldmine-elec-products.com/): discount electronics parts, mostly surplus; they don't have everything, but what they do have is cheap

 ## WOOD/LUMBER